cryptosharks131/lndg/README.md

 `sudo systemctl restart uwsgi.service`

 ## Key Features
+### Track Peer Events
+LNDg will track the changes your peers make to channel policies you have in open channels and any connection events that may happen with those channels.

 ### Batch Opens
 You can use LNDg to batch open up to 10 channels at a time with a single transaction.
 This can help to signicantly reduce the channel open fees incurred when opening multiple channels.